Data destruction

 • Registration by serial number.
 Every drive is recorded at collection.

-• Sealed transport.
+• Straight to our facility.
 No interim storage, no transfers.

 • Shredding to H-5.
 The magnetic platters are made unreadable.